rlichtenwalter/dir2text/README.md

 **Q: Why use streaming processing?**
 A: Streaming allows processing of large directories and files with constant memory usage, making it suitable for processing repositories of any size.

+**Q: How does dir2text handle symbolic links?**
+A: dir2text follows symbolic links to both files and directories.
+While this enables complete directory traversal, no symlink loop detection is currently implemented.
+Users should be cautious when processing directories with circular symlinks, as this could lead to infinite recursion.
+Future versions may add configuration options for symlink handling and loop prevention.

+**Q: Can I use this with binary files?**
+A: The tool is designed for text files.
+Binary files should be excluded using the exclusion rules feature.

 **Q: What models are supported for token counting?**
 A: The token counting feature uses OpenAI's tiktoken library with the following primary models and encodings:
 - cl100k_base encoding: